dado3212/classy/README.md

 ### Setup
 First, you'll need to set up the MySQL database.
 The `Create_Tables.sql` file in the `scrapers` folder contains the SQL code to create the tables.
 Then, you'll need to create a file called `secret.php` in the `php` folder.
 All that folder has is a function called "createConnection" which will need to create a PDO connection to the database with the tables you previously created.

 Then you'll need to populate the tables with the scrapers.
 Information on running the scrapers can be found under the 'scrapers' subsection.
 You can then upload the generated CSV files using the `Upload.sql` file, which contains the SQL code to truncate or update the existing tables from a local CSV.
+Finally, add the new term to the util.php file as the last option, which will be the default.

 ### Scrapers
 The project relies on various scrapers to create a MySQL database that is queried against.
 These each have some oddities.